leoki6/Digital-Communications/Final_Project/README.md

 ![image](https://github.com/leoki6/Digital-Communications/blob/main/Final_Project/Figures/MOD_Spectrum.png)

 ### Carrier Demodulation
-To demodulate carrier, it is as simple as multiplying by the complex carrier.
+To demodulate the carrier, it is as simple as multiplying by the conjugate of the complex carrier.
 This prepares the data to be processed in QAMDEMOD.

 ### QAM Demodulation and Recovery
 To demodulate from QAM, we can pass this to the QAMDEMOD function in MATLAB to return the recovered signal.
 However, this involves restoring the integer inputs to their original form, and removing the quantization performed earlier.

-Here we can see, we divide the integer data by 255, and then idenitfying the min and max values from this divsion and then finally shift by the minimum values to align with the original signal properly.
+We divide the integer data by 255, and then idenitfy the min and max values from this divsion and then finally shift by the minimum values to align with the original signal properly.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/Final_Project/Figures/CODE_SNIP.png)

 Following this recovery, we can verify the spectrum once more and write the recovered signal to a FLAC file for audio comparison: